Danct12/danct12.github.io/hardwares.md

 # My Portable Devices:

-## LG Optimus Net P698 (Dual SIM)
-This phone is now dead, no longer read SD cards.

-The phone used to be a small Linux server, running Debian Jessie and on kernel 2.6.38.

 ## Chuwi Hi10 Plus
 My everyday use device, it's a portable laptop but I don't have the keyboard cover so had to plug OTG cables and keyboard/mouse.